katherinevgomez/Webflix/README.md

+# Webflix
-# Webflix is a Netflix clone app that uses the OMBD API to show movie and series posters and trailers on different categories.
+Webflix is a Netflix clone app that uses the OMBD API to show movie and series posters and trailers on different categories.

-# Tecnologies Used:
+## Tecnologies Used:
 React, CSS